slide 1

 St Alban's Medical Centre Practice Information

 We have 7 doctors at St Alban's Medical Centre.
 The partnership is contracted to NHS Dorset - Integrated Care Board to provide personal medical services to patients registered with us and patients temporarily residing within our practice boundary.
-Our patients number in excess of 11,700.
+Our patient numbers are in excess of 11,400.

 The doctors and our staff aim to provide medical care to the highest possible standard and to promote and improve the health of our practice population by providing the most appropriate range of services for their needs.